xlwings/xlwings/docs/addin.rst

 * ``RunPython: Use UDF Server``:  Uses the same COM Server for RunPython as for UDFs.
 This will be faster, as the interpreter doesn't shut down after each call.
 * ``Restart UDF Server``: This shuts down the UDF Server/Python interpreter.
 It'll be restarted upon the next function call.
+* ``Show Console``: Check the box in the ribbon or set the config to TRUE if you want the command prompt to pop up.
+This only has an effect on Windows and the combination UDF + Conda currently forces the console to be shown.

 Anaconda/Miniconda
 ******************